rodpolako/Chess-PGN-Trainer/README.md

 * Practice openings for black or white
 * Practice entire games (useful for learning full games or for playing solitaire chess such as "Guess the Move")

+See the sample PGN files in the /examples folder for more information.
+The samples include puzzles, openings for both white and black, as well as the immortal game to practice.

 [A live online copy of tool is available here](https://rodpolako.github.io/)

 ![screenshot](screenshot.png)